 Bayridge real estate guide & listings for sale

-There are a lot of green spaces to enjoy in Bayridge.
-There are a few parks close by for residents to explore and they are especially well-located, making it easy to access them.
-Finally, this neighbourhood remains relatively calm, as there are very few pedestrians.
+There is a reasonably good selection of green spaces in Bayridge.
+There are a few parks nearby for residents to visit and they are especially well-distributed, which makes them easy to access.
+Finally, as there are very few people out and about on the streets, this neighbourhood remains relatively quiet.